 With the image processed I run an export profile which creates a jpeg image sized at 1000 pixels on the longest edge and add a watermark to the bottom of the picture just so it isn’t used on another site without attribution.
 Since the scanner can scan 4 images at a time I tend to create 4 jpegs at a time and upload them to the site in one batch.

-Adding to Found-Film
+Adding to the images to Found-Film

 With the pictures prepared as jpegs I import them into the site and add the relevant metadata.
 This is just really a question of selecting the film type, manufacturer etc and then adding a title and text description to each picture.
 Although it is sometimes obvious what each picture is, the text description is useful to aid organic search results.